 - Also, ensure you discard all the dead leaves from the plant with the help of tweezers.
 These leaves can be a cause of spreading the infestation.

-- Lastly, after you spray rubbing alcohol, it might leave a residue on your leaves, which must be removed.
+- Lastly, after you spray rub alcohol, it might leave a residue on your leaves, which must be removed.
 This deposit can disturb your plants’ breathing process.
-So, make sure that the mealybugs are gone and then spray water on your plant to remove the residue.
+So, make sure that the mealybugs are gone, and then spray water on your plant to remove the residue.

 To get more information about rubbing alcohol, which is an effective systemic insecticide for succulents, you can check this video